Where do we all go? Musings on Arlington’s Micromobility Pilot

 New Scooter Regulations

 On November 16, 2019, the Arlington County Board adopted regulations for e-scooters and other shared micro-mobility devices to clarify the who, what, when, where, and how they should be used.
-The regulations, which go into effect on December 31, allow their use on sidewalks (with limitations), trails, and bike lanes, unless specifically signed or marked otherwise.
+The regulations, which went into effect on December 31, 2019, allow their use on sidewalks (with limitations), trails, and bike lanes, unless specifically signed or marked otherwise.
 In many ways, the devices will be treated largely like bicycles.

 Like bicycles, the e-scooters are a viable transportation option for many, and we know e-scooters are being used—a lot.
 Between the start of the Shared Mobility Devices pilot in October 2018 through June 2019, e-scooters in Arlington County have taken more than 450,000 trips!
 We know that e-scooters are being used for practical trips such as connecting to Metro and running errands, and e-scooters are more likely to replace car trips (personal or ride-hailing) than public transit trips.